fsantanna-no/ce0/README.md

 *Ce* is simple language with algebraic data types, pointers, first-class functions, and region-based memory management.

-The main goal of *Ce* is to support safe memory management for dynamic data structures.
+The main goal of *Ce* is to support safe memory management for dynamically allocated data structures.

-Pointers hold allocated data which are attached to lexical blocks known as regions.
+An allocated data is always attached to a specific block and cannot move.
 When a block terminates, all attached allocations are automatically released.
-This prevents memory leaks.
+**This prevents memory leaks.**
-Pointers cannot be reassigned to pointers in outer blocks.
+A pointer is also attached to a specific block and cannot point to data allocated in nested blocks.
-This prevents dereferencing dangling pointers.
+**This prevents dangling pointer dereferencing.**
 These ideas have been successfully adopted in Cyclone: https://cyclone.thelanguage.org/